btenc/odin-recipes/README.md

-A brutalist HTML only website for showcasing recipes.
+A brutalist HTML and light CSS website for showcasing recipes.